-- The Parties may also disclose personal information in circumstances where it has statutory obligations or is otherwise required to do so by law, a court or a government department (including the Department of Health).
+- The Party may also disclose personal information in circumstances where it has statutory obligations or is otherwise required to do so by law, a court or a government department (including the Department of Health).

 - We do not supply, sell or rent the personal information we collect to unrelated third parties for the purpose of marketing those third parties' products or services.

 8. Overseas disclosure

 The Party will not disclose any personal information to overseas entities.

 - We take preserving and protecting a person's identity very seriously and it is a key responsibility and right of all our staff, customers and partners.

 - We carefully oversee the management of personal information in accordance with this policy and privacy legislation.